Shippable/docs/sources/platform/tutorial/server/install-two-server.md

 * For **Bitbucket Cloud**, [follow instructions to add an OAuth app](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html) and note down the client ID and secret which you will need to enter in the Admiral UI.

+* For **Gitlab**:
+    * Follow instructions to [register a new application within your Gitlab instance](https://docs.gitlab.com/ee/integration/github.html).
+You should use the **Callback URL** from the Admiral UI for the **Authorization callback URL** field.
+    * Copy the **Client ID** and **Client secret** and paste them in the Admiral UI.
+    * For on-premises Gitlab installations, you need to update the **URL** field in the Admiral UI.
+The URL should be in the format `https://(GitLab URL)/api/(api version)`.
+For example, if your Gitlab URL is `my.gitlab.com`, you should enter `https://my.gitlab.com/api/v4`.
+Please note that if you're using Gitlab version 9.0 or later, you should use `v4` for api version.
+If you're using Gitlab version 8.17 or earlier, you should use `v3` for api version.
+API v3 is unsupported from Gitlab 9.5 according to this [Gitlab notice](https://docs.gitlab.com/ce/api/v3_to_v4.html)

 * For now, leave the **Build configuration**, **Email**, **IRC**, and **System Settings** as-is.
 We will come back to them later.

 * Click **Install**.